adrienjoly/adrienjoly.github.io/vr/index.md

 - Overall, it's a **great compromise** between cardboard-based VR headsets and the most immersive (but expensive) VR equipment available to date.
 It allows the best level of immersion.
 The only (minor) drawback compared to higher-end headsets is that the quality of graphics is a bit lower, both in terms of resolution and in terms of details of the 3D environments.

 - For ~$400 (i.e. cheaper than most VR headsets), you can experience **6 degrees of freedom** (a.k.a.
 "6DoF", as illustrated on the image below), meaning that the VR experiences respond not only to the movements of your head, but also to the movement of your whole body.
 I.e. when physically *walk* forward, the character you incarnate in the experience also walks forward.
-The same applied to your hands, thanks to the 3d-positioned controllers.
+The same applies to your hands, thanks to the 3d-positioned controllers.

 - You don't need to own a gaming PC (which is usually the case with higher-end VR headsets), the Oculus Quest is as **self-contained** as a game console.
 As long as it's connected to WiFi, you can turn it on and play immediately.